gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 <!-- other optional sections -->
 ##### !hint
 Remember that doubly linked lists maintain a tail pointer!
+How can we use the tail reference to avoid the need to traverse the linked list?

 Still feeling stuck?
 Check this video walkthrough of the solution.